PRIVATE SCHOOL ACCREDITATION IN TEXAS

 Begin the Journey to Accreditation

-If you are interested in learning more about obtaining candidacy with provisional accreditation status in Texas through CSI, contact Sheryl L. Jo, director of CSI accreditation, or Josh Bowar, CACE director of school relations.
+If you are interested in learning more about obtaining candidacy with provisional accreditation status in Texas through CSI, contact Sheryl L. Jo

 Headshot of Sheryl Jo, director of accreditation